On Regression in Extreme Regions: A Regular Variation Framework for Regression

-We now describe rigorously the framework we consider for regression in extreme regions.
+We now describe rigorously the framework we consider for regression in extreme regions, which may be seen as a natural, `one-component' extension of standard multivariate regular variation assumptions recalled in Section~\ref{subsec:ht}.

 For simplicity, we suppose that $Y$ is bounded through this paper.
-This assumption can be naturally relaxed at the price of additional technicalities.
+This assumption can be naturally relaxed at the price of additional technicalities (\ie tail decay hypotheses).
+A more detailed discussion of the relevance of our hypotheses to the literature on statistical learning and EVA is given in Remark~\ref{rem:HToutput-input}. \begin{assumption} The random variable $Y$ is bounded: there exists $M \in(0,+\infty)$ such that with probability one, $Y\in I = [-M,M]$. \end{assumption}